johnnygoblue/treasureIsland/README.md

 queue) that suits the hunter in charge.

 1. Add the starting location to the container.
-  - For the Captain, this is '@' on the original map
+  - For the Captain, this is '@', a water location, on the map
   - For the First Mate, this is wherever the search party was put ashore
 2. If the container is empty, part of the hunt has ended.
 If not, set the "current location" to the "next" available location in the container (front for